miguelolivas/mixedMessages/README.md

-# mixedMessages: A CodeCademy Portfolio Project
+# Mixed Messages: A CodeCademy Portfolio Project
 ## About Project
 For this project, I will build a message generator program.
 Every time a user runs a program, they should get a new, randomized output.
 ### Objectives: